-We look forward to seeing you!
+We look forwarding to seeing you in June!

 Trauma Talks Conference Committee

-Dana Ross, MD, FRCPC, Program Co-Chair
+Dana Ross, MD, MSc, FRCPC, Program Co-Chair

-Clare Pain, MD, FRCPC
+Lisa Andermann, MD, FRCPC

 Carol Stalker, PhD, RSW